Luke Burbank: Radio

 In July 2006, he became a panelist on the radio game show Wait Wait...Don't Tell Me!.
 He substituted as host for Peter Sagal for some weeks while Sagal finished his book, and has since guest-hosted when Sagal is on vacation.

 Burbank spent two months as host of NPR's short-lived morning show The Bryant Park Project, an experiment in alternate programming by the network that aired on 13 public radio stations.
 Burbank left the show in mid-December 2007 in order to spend more time with his daughter in Seattle.
 His last appearance on the program was on December 14, 2007.

 After leaving NPR, Burbank returned to Seattle to host a local show called Too Beautiful to Live.
 The program ran for 18 months (initially on KIRO-AM and then on KIRO-FM).
 It was Seattle Weeklys choice as "Best Radio Talk Show" in July 2009, but after a poor showing in the July Arbitron ratings, the radio program was canceled in September.
 Burbank and KIRO said that the program would continue as a daily podcast.
-The podcast has continued since its radio cancellation, currently on American Public Media with longest serving co-host Andrew Walsh, a veteran radio producer and sometime host in his own right.
+The podcast has continued since its radio cancellation, first on American Public Media and then as an independent podcast since 2023, with longest-serving co-host Andrew Walsh, a veteran radio producer and sometime host in his own right.

 On October 26, 2010, after one year off the KIRO airwaves, Burbank joined The Dave Ross Show as co-host.
 The show was renamed to The Ross and Burbank Show.
 On January 7, 2013, the show was involved in a KIRO morning lineup change.
 Ross anchored Seattle's Morning News from 6 a.m. to 9 a.m., then co-hosted The Ross and Burbank Show from 9 a.m. to 10 a.m.
 Burbank hosted The Luke Burbank Show from 10 a.m. to noon. with co-host Tom Tangney.
 On August 2, 2013, Burbank announced that he was leaving both shows to pursue longer-form broadcast opportunities.

 On March 11, 2013, Burbank became the interim host for the syndicated public radio variety show Live Wire Radio.
 In September 2013, he became the full-time host.